agbeniyiDaniel/requirement-analysis/README.md

 Examples for a Hotel Booking Management System:

--User Registration and Authentication:
+- User Registration and Authentication:
 Users should be able to create accounts, log in, and manage their profiles securely.

--Hotel Search Functionality:
+- Hotel Search Functionality:
 Users can search for hotels based on criteria such as location, check-in/check-out dates, number of guests, and amenities.

--Room Booking:
+- Room Booking:
 Users can select available rooms, view pricing, and make reservations for specific dates.

--Payment Processing:
+- Payment Processing:
 The system should handle payments through various methods, including credit/debit cards and digital wallets.

--Booking Management:
+- Booking Management:
 Users can view, modify, or cancel their bookings, and receive confirmation notifications.

--Host Management Portal:
+- Host Management Portal:
 Hotel owners or hosts can list their properties, manage room availability, set pricing, and view booking statistics.

 ### Non-functional Requirements